oddbird/css-sandbox/src/rwd/query/contain.md

    the container contributes an infinite cross-axis size (always trigger the scrollbar)
 2. For the sake of resolving percentages on the contained axis...

-   a. the contribution is determined without any input
-      from the contents on either axis
+   1. the contribution is determined without any input from the contents on either axis
       (as though contained on both dimensions)
-   a. alternately, these percentages could always resolve to `auto`
+   2. alternately, these percentages could always resolve to `auto`

 The main difference from most existing caveats is that no second-pass re-calculation would be allowed.